Moonbase59/azuracast_xmltv/README.md

 # azuracast_xmltv

-Create rich XMLTV Tuner and EPG files from an AzuraCast Web Radio.
+**Create rich XMLTV Tuner and EPG files from an AzuraCast Web Radio.**

-More info will follow soon…
+More info will follow…

 Note this _may_ work on Windows machines, but I don’t know.
 I’m a Linux guy.